OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react.md

 ) : null}
 ```

-And we store the Publisher under `this.state.publisher`, which is also of parent class `StreamManager`.
+We then need to update our state.
+As the tutorial allows to change the user camera on the fly, we need to store also the current device in use.
+We do so with method `OpenVidu.getDevices`, then filtering video devices, and then using the `deviceId` property to find out the current device in use.

+We store current camera in use under `this.state.currentVideoDevice` and the Publisher object in both `this.state.publisher` and `this.state.mainStreamManager`.
 This way our webcam will be appended along all remote subscribers, in exactly the same way they are shown (remember all of them are displayed by *UserVideoComponent*):

 ```javascript
 {this.state.publisher !== undefined ? (